XiangpengHao/Parquet-Gym/README.md

 The benchmark results are saved to `./results` folder, with one parquet file paired with a json file (human readable).

+## Leaderboard
+todo
+todo: current benchmark does not look right, pyarrow is faster than arrow-cpp, which is not possible.

 ## Gym equipments
 ### Supported Parquet readers
 - [pyarrow](https://arrow.apache.org/docs/python/parquet.html)